 Plan ahead!
 This recipe requires overnight time.
-Start the Traeger grill on Smoke with the lid open for 4-5 minutes to establish the fire.
+Set Traeger temperature to 180℉ and preheat, lid closed for 15 minutes.
 While waiting, season the brisket on all sides with Prime Rib Rub (reserve 1/2 tablespoon of the seasoning for later use).
-Place the brisket on the grill grate, close the lid, and leave on Smoke for 2 hours
+Place the brisket on the grill grate, close the lid, and leave on Smoke for 2 hours.

-The next day, open the lid and start the Traeger on Smoke for 4-5 minutes to establish the fire.
-Close the lid, turn the temperature setting to High and allow the grill to preheat for 10-15 minutes.
+The next day, set grill temperature to High and preheat, lid closed for 15 minutes.
 Unwrap the brisket and place it fat side up on the grill grate.
 Grill for 8-10 minutes per side, or until the brisket has developed nice grill marks on each side.

 Meanwhile, preheat a large skillet or dutch oven over high heat.
 Cook the bacon until golden brown and crisp.

 Add the diced onions to the pan and cook until tender (about 6 minutes) then add the garlic and cook an additional 2 minutes.